 PumpkinFest actually gets off to a running start.
 Begin the day on the Little Tennessee River Greenway for the Pumpkin Run 5K, which raises money for the local Habitat for Humanity.
 Trade your running shoes for your Halloween costume, and then enter the parade and contest.

 You can’t be more downtown than Town Hall, and Franklin’s former one is home to Lazy Hiker Brewing Company.
 Its outdoor motif, including a wall-sized Appalachian Trail map, creates a relaxed atmosphere.
 Hiking boots aren’t required to sip its flagship Slack Pack IPA or savor the coffee notes in its Wesser Evil Porter.
-You’ll find recently opened Currahee Brewing Company across town.
-It offers river views every day and tours and tastings Saturdays.
-Its Wayah Lager, whose name is Cherokee for wolf, uses a blend of German and New Zealand hops and impresses expert and novice beer drinkers alike.
+You’ll find Currahee Brewing Company across town, and you can enjoy a Kawi Coffee Milk Stout or Garand IPA while you take in its river views.

 Explore Franklin’s spooky side on a Where Shadows Walk ghost tour.
-The adult-only Moonshine and Murder and all-aged Woodlawn Cemetery tours involve plenty of walking, so wear sporty shoes.
+The Murder in the Mountains and Woodlawn Cemetery tours involve plenty of walking, so wear sporty shoes.
 Ghost sightings aren’t guaranteed, but you’ll hear plenty of interesting stories from Franklin’s history.
-Most tours start at the Macon County Historical Museum, which has displays about its former life as the town’s commerce hub.
+Before your tour begins at Franklin's City Hall, stroll down the street to the Macon County Historical Museum, which has displays about its former life as the town’s commerce hub.

 Franklin’s lodging choices range from country inns to hotels and motels owned by national chains.
 Its restaurants are diverse, too.
 Don’t let Caffe Rel’s location – inside a gas station – dissuade you.
 Its dishes are varied, gourmet and priced right.
-Go for some good ribs and brisket at Willy's Bar-B-Que.
-Also catch a bite from one of several food trucks you’ll find roving around town, including A&P Roadside Eats, Mountain Fresh Grocery and Rico’s Tacos.
+Or go for some good ribs and brisket at Willy's Bar-B-Que.

 Travel the Byway in the opposite direction to Wayah Bald, a summit wiped clean by winter weather that Native Americans used as early as 300 B.C.
 Park your car and make the short walk to the top of Wayah Bald Lookout Tower, which stands over the intersection of the Appalachian and Bartram hiking trails.
 The view, which stretches to the Great Smoky Mountains and Georgia, is ablaze with oranges and yellows in fall.
 Then in early summer, blooming azaleas, rhododendron and wildflowers add pinks, whites and reds to plenty of greens.
 You’ll pass Wilson Lick Ranger Station historic site on your drive in.
 Stop and learn about Grady Siler, the region’s first forest ranger, and the home he shared with his wife about a century ago.